Understanding the World

 “Look that’s my dad.
 He’s eating pizza.
 Look I’ve done his hair all curly”.

-Understand the effect of changing seasons on the natural world around them.
+Reception are developing our understanding of the effect of changing seasons on the natural world around us through observing natural changes in our outdoor provision.

 From one yellow leaf to ……………